 Required components of the REVLIMID REMS™ program include the following:

 - Prescribers must be certified with the REVLIMID REMS™ program by enrolling and complying with the REMS requirements.

-- Patients must sign a Patient-Prescriber agreement form and comply with the REMS requirements.
-In particular, female patients of reproductive potential who are not pregnant must comply with the pregnancy testing and contraception requirements [see Use in Specific Populations] and males must comply with contraception requirements [see Use In Specific Populations].
+- Patients must sign a Patient-Physician agreement form and comply with the REMS requirements.
+In particular, female patients of reproductive potential who are not pregnant must comply with the pregnancy testing and contraception requirements [see Females of Reproductive Potential and Males] and males must comply with contraception requirements [see Females of Reproductive Potential and Males].